sipb/hydrant/README.md

 In the root directory, run:

-- `pip install -r requirements.txt` to install dependencies.
+- `pip install -r requirements.txt` (and the same with `requirements-dev.txt` for local development) to install dependencies.
 - `npm install` to install dependencies.

 ## Updating